 Currently the methionine cycle is listed below but I will soon move it and include a link.
 There is a link to the folate cycle but the data on that page is not yet finished.
 I hope to get this taken care of soon.

 Methylation is a biochemical reaction in our body that is involved in many important bodily processes.
 It occurs more than one billion times per second in our cells.
+Although it occurs in all the cells of the body, 85% of methylation takes place in the liver.

 We talk about methyl groups being donated to a substrate.
 Substrates that methyl groups are donated to include nuerotransmitters/hormones, immune cells, DNA and RNA.